Regularized Q-learning: Convergence Analysis

 \section{Convergence Analysis}

-Recently, \citealp{lee2019unified} suggested a switching system framework to prove the stability of Q-learning in the linear function approximation cases.
-However, its assumption seems too stringent to check in practice.
-Here, we develop more practical Q-learning algorithm by adding appropriately a preconditioned regularization term.
-We prove the stability of the proposed Q-learning with regularization term~(\ref{stochastic_approximation}) following lines similar to~\citealp{lee2019unified}.

-Our proof mainly relies on Borkar Meyn theorem.
+Recently, \cite{lee2019unified} suggested a switching system framework to prove the stability of Q-learning in the linear function approximation cases.
+However, its assumption on the behavior policy and feature matrix seems too stringent to check in practice.
+Here, we develop more practical Q-learning algorithm by adding an appropriately preconditioned regularization term.
+We prove the convergence of the proposed Q-learning with regularization term~(\ref{stochastic_approximation}) following lines similar to~\cite{lee2019unified}.
+Our proof mainly relies on Borkar-Meyn theorem.
 Therefore, we first discuss about the corresponding O.D.E. for the proposed update in~(\ref{stochastic_approximation}), which is

-Then, using changes of coordinates, the above O.D.E. can be rewritten as
+o Then, using changes of coordinates, the above O.D.E. can be rewritten as

-where \(\theta_e \) satisfies~(\ref{eq:projected-Bellman3}).
-Here, we assume that the equilibrium point exists and is unique.
-We later prove that if the equilibrium exists, then it is unique.

-To apply Borkar Meyn theorem, we discuss about the asymptotic stability of the O.D.E. in~(\ref{change_coord_ode}), and check conditions of \Cref{borkar_meyn_assumption} in~\Cref{sec:check assumptions of borkar meyn} of the supplemental material.